Rude Q&A

 In fact, it is humanity that is falling behind and needs to evolve in order to keep up, which is exactly what I am attempting to do here.
 My purpose is to help people live better lives in the emerging accelerated world.

-Also, some Effective Accelerationists pay some lip service to the idea that consciousness is a valuable phenomenon to preserve, but they don't give it much importance.
+Also, some Effective Accelerationists pay lip service to the idea that consciousness is a valuable phenomenon to preserve, but they don't give it much importance.
 In my case, I consider consciousness to be a major pillar of the framework and it is one of the 6CED Tendencies that the framework is based on.
 As a result, enriching and expanding it is a critical aspect of the framework.

 Here is a quote by Yuval Noah Harari that echoes the above sentiments: